TORCH Profile Test

 A small area must be cleaned by the health care practitioner (usually the finger) and pierce it using a lancet, a tiny needle.
 Blood can be drawn from a tiny glass tube, a slide, a test strip, or a small container.
 If there is any bleeding, apply cotton or a bandage to the puncture site.

-The consultant doctor will provide information on preparation ahead of the test, if special preparations are needed.
+The consultant doctor will provide information on preparation ahead of the torch test purpose, if special preparations are needed.